tonyg/racket-pretty-printing-combinators/README.md

 find an OK-ish solution in reasonable time, but of course means we're not guaranteed to find an optimal solution.

+**WARNING**: This code is not ready for use, as it is (very) superlinear in some cases still, despite no longer relying on examination of the entire tree.

 The main interfaces are:

  - document construction via combinators